About + Leadership & Strategic Plan

 Board of Regents

-Chair Charles R. Love; Vice Chair Carol Wicklund Enright; Parents Association President Peggy Daley; Sandra Gulli, Steve Heath, Janet L. Holland ’77; Lisa Kala, PhD ’73; Denise Kent ’77; Sheila Kiernan; Sister Christina Maggi, DC; Eileen Malley ’77; Sister Frances Meyer, DC; Gerald Murphy; Mark Pardini ’88; Sister Sylvia Parks, DC; Rene Stephen Picazo ’90; Jeffrey P. Porter ’72; Kevin M. Ramirez, PhD ’65; Roman Rodriguez, MD ’68; James E. Ryan, Jr.; Ed Wang ’90; Brother Tom Westberg, FSC; Harold H. Wong ’77.
-Ex-Officio: Principal Gary Cannon; Director of Development Theresa Flynn Houghton ’96; Comptroller Wayne M. Henderson ’69; Director of School Advancement John Vigo ’81.
+Chair Charles R. Love; Vice Chair Carol Wicklund Enright; Parents Association President Peggy Daley; Sandra Gulli, Steve Heath, Janet L. Holland ’77; Lisa Kala, PhD ’73; Denise Kent ’77; Sheila Kiernan; Sister Christina Maggi, DC; Eileen Malley ’77; Sister Frances Meyer, DC; Gerald Murphy; Mark Pardini ’88; Sister Sylvia Parks, DC; Rene Stephen Picazo ’90; Jeffrey P. Porter ’72; Roman Rodriguez, MD ’68; James E. Ryan, Jr.; Ed Wang ’90; Brother Tom Westberg, FSC; Harold H. Wong ’77.
+Ex-Officio: Principal Gary Cannon; Vice President for Advancement Theresa Flynn Houghton ’96; Comptroller Wayne M. Henderson ’69; Director of School Advancement John Vigo ’81.

 In order to fulfill and advance our Catholic, Lasallian Vincentian mission, SHC will achieve the following strategic objectives.